M.S. Outdoor Program Management

 Why get your master's degree in outdoor program management at JBU?

-We live in an age where camps are consolidating into larger organizations, and outdoor pursuits are being rediscovered as platforms to enhance education, host corporate training, and practice therapeutic treatment.
-This creates a need for professionals who know how to run an outdoor organization and can bridge the gap between leadership skills, organizational success, and the outdoor industry.
-JBU's M.S. in outdoor program management will equip you with the skills needed to propel your outdoor career.
+We live in an age where camps are consolidating into larger organizations and outdoor pursuits and experiential learning are being rediscovered as a resource for education, business and therapeutic treatment.
+This creates a need for professionals who know how to run organizations rooted in outdoor adventure and experiential programming.
+These need to be people who can integrate leadership skills and organizational administration to create effective organizations.
+JBU’s M.S. in Outdoor Program Management will not only equip you with the skills needed to propel your career forward, it is an opportunity for you to develop the depth of character and maturity needed to meet the modern demands of leadership.

 Study in the Natural State